What You Can Do

 4. Take the actions they recommend.
 Whether it's ordering and passing out flyers, signing their petitions, making phone calls, boycotting a product, sharing a video, or another action they suggest, look to them to find out what is needed.

 5. Keep going!
 Changing the world can take a little while....

-There are a lot of amazing organizations out there that can help you get active.
+There are so many amazing organizations out there that can help you get active.
 These are some of our favorites that we recommend for you to start checking out.

 There are so many outstanding organizations doing important work to make a difference in our world.
 Below is a list of those we recommend for our campers, or anyone who wants to get involved with a particular cause, to get involved with.

 - Challenge Day Offers life-changing school assemblies to create peace and community.

 - DoSomething.org Youth activism resources, ideas for action, and resources for school clubs

 - Generation Waking Up: a global campaign to ignite a generation of young people to bring forth a thriving, just, sustainable world.

 - Global Concerns Classroom: a global education program that raises awareness of international humanitarian issues through powerful curriculum and empowers youth to take meaningful action to address them.